 The most fundamental doctrines of our faith, understood now as perennial, were not always perennial.
 They originated in the minds of certain people at certain times in certain places.
 To today’s saints we owe the decisive words that the Holy Spirit “proceeds” from the Father and the Son.
 These words fall simply and familiarly from our lips.
 But the word “proceeds” was the fruit of intense thought and prayer.
 The Father generated the Son, but the Holy Spirit “proceeds” from them both.
 Interesting.
 Dozens of millions of Catholics says reflexively every Sunday that the second person of the Trinity is “consubstantial” with the Father.
 Not equal in origin.
 Not equal in role.
 But “consubstantial,” or equal in nature.
 Thank you Saints Basil and Gregory!
 Thank you great Bishops and Doctors of the early Church!
 Thank you for pulling aside the veil of mystery for a peek into the Godhead.
 Without the teachings of the 4th century on the Trinity and Christ, there would be no Christmas trees.
 Think about that.
 Why celebrate the Christ child if He were not God?
 But He is God.
 So carols are composed, mangers are displayed, lights are hung, and gifts are exchanged.
 Culture happens, culture flourishes, when theology makes sense.
 Thank you Saints Basil and Gregory for…everything!

-O noble Bishops and Doctors Basil and Gregory, we ask for your continued intercession to enlighten our minds to the truths of our faith, to remove the dark shadows that cause confusion and doubt, and to assist us from heaven in recognizing, with all clarity, that good theology understands God as He understands himself.
+O noble Bishops and Doctors Basil and Gregory, we ask for your continued intercession to enlighten our minds to the truths of our faith, to remove the dark shadows that cause confusion, and to assist us in recognizing that good theology understands God as He understands Himself.
 When you gave us good teaching you gave us God.
 We seek nothing more.